isa-cabrera/isa-cabrera.github.io/research.md

 My ongoing research currently centers around three projects: cumulative markedness effects, phonology in non-native speech perception, and the phonology of Paraguayan Guarani.
+For a full list of papers and presentations in these projects, see my CV.

 ## cumulative markedness effects